Ice accidents during the 2017 Ice Season

-A 48 year old man riding at high speed collided with a bridge and was killed.
-The width under the brididge was about 30 feet.
+A 48 year old man, riding at high speed, collided with a bridge and was killed.
+The width the brididge was about 30 feet.

-A snowmobiler collided with a the remains of a burnt fishing shanty.
-Speed and alcohol were suspected factors.
+A 40 year old male snowmobiler was found in the remains of a burnt fishing shanty.
+Speed was a suspected factor.

 A 32 year old man was riding his snowmobile at 2am with a friend on another sled.
 They got seporated.
 The man collided with the shore at high speed and was killed.

 A 76 year old fisherman riding an RV broke through the ice (or drove into a hole) on Lac Brome.
 The victim was able to get back on the ice and call for help.
 He was rescued from the ice by a water rescue tream.
 He later died inthe hospital.